Lab 6: Visualizing categorical data with D3

 Step 2.2: Adding a legend

-The colors D3 scales return are just regular CSS colors.
-We can actually create a legend with plain HTML and CSS.
+The colors D3 scales return are just regular CSS colors, so we can actually create a legend for our pie chart with plain HTML and CSS.

 <ul class="legend">